carlosenock/Clean-Architecture-Example/README.md

 # Clean-Architecture-Example
-Project created for testing and studying purposes
+Android project created for testing and studying purposes